K3S/ibmi-ai-workers/architecture/index.md

 1. **PHP runs on the IBM i in PASE**, not on a separate Linux box.
 The integration cost of a separate server isn't worth it when PHP runs natively on the platform.
 2. **The PHP worker is shared across all customers**, not installed per-customer.
 Configuration varies by customer; code does not.
-3. **The AI worker is a separate application from your existing API** (Replenish R7 in our case).
+3. **The AI worker is a separate application from your existing API** (R7 in our case).
 Different lifecycle, different invocation surface, different dependency churn.
 4. **Data queues are the language boundary**, not direct calls or HTTP.
 Asynchronous, durable, native to IBM i, and they decouple lifecycles cleanly.
 5. **Long-lived workers on both sides**, not spawn-per-request.
 Startup costs would dominate at any meaningful volume.
 6. **Business logic stays in RPG.** Transport stays in PHP.
 The boundary is the architecture.